-Selected Topics of the History of Architecture and Urban Planning: ENVIRONMENTAL Seminar (S) On-Site
+Selected Topics of the History of Architecture and Urban Planning: ENVIRONMENTAL BIOGRAPHIES.Studies on the Infrastructural Landscapes in Karlsruhe.
+Seminar (S) On-Site

 1741363, SS 2024, 2 SWS, Language: German/English, Open in study portal

 The water infrastructure has been a critical component of Karlsruhe since its foundation.
 It has not only defined the relationship of the city with its near- and distant environment but also its character and its urban spaces thanks to a rich network of fountains and springs.